amleshkashyap/someGoApp/README.md

       8. Generating the actual code - all of the above specification will generate a bunch of Interfaces (for client/server with methods specified in Services)

 #### Setup, Execution
-  * Just download and do "go run main.go"
+  * Just download and do "go run main.go" - let's say this is done in Console.
-  * Definitely create a .env file which has 3 key-values for the pubnub keys.
+  * Definitely create a .env file which has 3 key-values for the pubnub keys. and some other key values for http/gRPC ports, unique nums, etc
-  * curl -X GET localhost:8080/[world - for publishing to a channel, msg - for publishing to another channel, hello - some http message response]
+  * curl -X GET localhost:8080 - and any of the below endpoints
+    - /hello - some dummy http response
+    - /pubnub/world - publishes to a channel "hello\_world\_pubnub" - a listener will respond to this on Console
+    - /pubnub/msg - publishes to a channel "hello\_msg\_pubnub" - a listener will respond to this on Console
+    - /grpc/world - dials to the gRPC server and calls the service "ChatSender" - gRPC server will respond accordingly on Console
+    - /grpc/msg - dials to the gRPC server and calls the service "ChatListener" - gRPC server will respond accordingly on Console

 #### Models, Routes
-  * Just the above 3 routes for now.
+  * Just the above 5 routes for now.